transkatgirl/universal-weave/README.md

 		- Node moving
 	- Support for arranging Weave contents in coordinate space for graphical rendering
 		- Built-in 2D layout implementation (requires layout feature)
-	- Support for Weave wrapper implementations
+	- Support for composable Weave wrappers
+		- Built-in content patching wrapper (can be used to implement text operations on the active node path)
 		- Built-in action queuing wrapper (can be used to implement undo/redo)
 - Supports `no_std` environments (requires `alloc`)
 	- Loro must be disabled when building for `no_std`